robb/Cartography/README.md

 Set up your Auto Layout constraints declaratively and without any stringly typing!

+If you end up using Cartography in production, I'd love to hear from you.
+You can reach me through [Twitter] or [email].

 ## How to use

 Call the `layout` function with your `UIView` or `NSView` instances as well as a